KenKundert/emborg/README.rst

     Returns the full path to the archive.
 If Archive is False or None, then the path to the repository it returned.
 If Archive is True, then the default archive name as taken from settings file is used.
-This is appropriate when creating new repositories.
+This is only appropriate when creating new repositories.

+run_borg(cmd, args, borg_opts, emborg_opts):

+    Runs a *Borg* command. *cmd* is the desired *Borg* command (ex: 'create', 'prune', etc.).
+By default, command line options derived from *Emborg* settings are automatically added to the command line. *args* contains the command line arguments (such as the repository or archive).
+It may also contain any additional command line options not provided in borg_opts.
+It may be a list or a string.
+If it is a string, it is split at white space.
+    *borg_opts* are the command line options needed by *Borg*.
+If not given, it is created for you by *Emborg* based upon your configuration settings.
+    Finally, *emborg_opts* is a list that may contain any of the following
+    options: 'verbose', 'narrate', 'trial-run', or 'no-log'.

+    This function runs the *Borg* command and returns a process object that allows you access to stdout via the *stdout* attribute.

-borg_options(cmd, options):
+borg_options(cmd, emborg_opts):

-    returns a list of options that consists of any options that are both derived from *Emborg* settings and are appropriate for the specified command, and any additional options you pass in.
+    This function returns the default *Borg* command line options, those that would be used in *run_borg* if *borg_opts* is not set.
+It can be used when constructing a custom *borg_opts*.

+value(name, default=''):
+    Returns the value of a setting from an *Emborg* configuration.
+If not set, *default* is returned.

 You can examine the emborg/command.py file for inspiration and examples on how to use the *Emborg* API.